CLI Use

 SOOTSIM_AGENT=1 | Force agent mode (longer auto-settle, verbose JSON where applicable) |

-SOOTSIM_SESSION_ID=<id> | Stable session key so same-session sockets coexist |
+SOOTSIM_CLI_IDENTITY=<id> | Stable CLI identity so same-agent sockets coexist |

-SOOTSIM_UPLOAD_ORIGIN=<url> | Override the upload host for sootsim upload and flow --preview |
+SOOTSIM_UPLOAD_ORIGIN=<url> | Override the upload host for sootsim record upload and maestro test --preview |